Exifers/You-Dont-Know-JS/scope & closures/ch3.md

 ### `const`

 `const` also creates block scoped variables.
+Unlike `var` and `let`, it needs an assignment.
 Its value can't be reassigned.
 ```